WrinkleRelease/Composing-In-Markdown/README.md

 - Gruvbox Theme
 - Gruvbox Material Icon Theme

-Lastly, we need to change some information in our `settings.json` file.
+Lastly, we need to change some information in VS Code's `settings.json` file.
 1. Open `Settings` by clicking the gear icon in the bottom left of VS Code.
  2. Once inside `Settings` you will see a small icon in the upper right of that window.
 It looks like a document with a an arrow curving around it.
 Click that.
  3. That should open the `settings.json` file.
 The code below needs to replace what is currently in your file.
 Highlight and delete what is in your `.json` file.
 Next, copy the entirety of the code below (including the `{` and `}` at the beginning and end) and paste in.
 Save by hitting `CTRL-S`.
 You might need to restart VS Code.